Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Customer-managed policies

 **Explanation:**
-"Grant least privilege" and "Customer-managed policies" are correct.
+Grant least privilege and Customer-managed policies are correct.
 Least privilege minimizes risk, and customer-managed policies allow precise control.
-"Use service accounts" is incorrect; AWS uses users, groups, and roles.
+Use service accounts is incorrect; AWS uses users, groups, and roles.
-"Account-level policies" is incorrect; policies are attached to users, groups, or roles.
+Account-level policies is incorrect; policies are attached to users, groups, or roles.

 ---